zer0Kerbal/KSP/IntakeBuildAid/IntakeBuildAid/readme.txt

 Installation:
 Copy the files to your KSP\GameData folder.
 Files:
+	GameData\IntakeBuildAid\icons\Toolbar.png
 	GameData\IntakeBuildAid\IntakeBuildAid.dll
 	GameData\IntakeBuildAid\settings.cfg
 	GameData\IntakeBuildAid\readme.txt

 Usage:
-The mod now has 3 "modes"
+The mod has 3 "modes"
 - point the mouse over an engine or intake and press F6:
   - in case of an intake: the engine that this intakes provied air primarily is highlighted
   - in case of an engine: all intakes that provide air primarily to this engine are highlighted